JeffersonLab/E2SAR/README.md

 $ git fetch && get switch develop
 ```

+Also a section below discusses the development Docker image which can be used for modifying, compiling and testing the code inside a running container.

 ## Building the code

 Overview: the build process requires multiple dependencies for tools and code (gRPC+protobufs, boost and their dependencies).
 E2SAR uses Meson for a build tool.
 Also the protoc compiler is required to generate gRPC client stubs.